bensadeh/despell/README.md

 #### Per-icon colors

-To let `magica` set the icon color and override your theme settings, run `despell` with the `-c` flag:
+To let `despell` set the icon color and override your theme settings, run `despell` with the `-c` flag:

 ```tmux